EPCCed/dirac-docs/docs/tursa-user-guide/connecting.md

 To access Tursa, you need to use two credentials:

-* Before 13 Feb 2024: your password **and** an SSH key pair protected by a passphrase.
-* After 13 Feb 2024: An SSH key pair protected by a passphrase and a Time-based One Time Passcode (TOTP)
+* An SSH key pair protected by a passphrase and a Time-based One Time Passcode (TOTP)

 You can find more detailed instructions on how to set up your credentials to access Tursa from Windows, macOS and Linux below.